Strong IT skills

 Source: HackerRank

-Precisely the same conclusions one can find in “Where to find the best developers in 2019?” compiled by SkillValue from the Pentalog group (download the report here), which ranks Poland 3rd in the world in terms of developer skills.
+These are precisely the same conclusions as in “Where to find the best developers in 2019?”
+SkillValue from the Pentalog group ranks Poland 3rd in the world regarding developer skills.

 Source: SkillValue